EVERY AUGUST…

 Our yoga classes will take place in the great outdoors, on the gorgeous custom yoga deck overlooking the BWCA boreal forest treetops.
 In case of inclement weather, we will move to an indoor space overlooking the Seagull River.

-The setting will provide opportunity for deep introspection, as well as connection amongst our intimate little community for the retreat.
+The setting will provide opportunity for both deep introspection, as well as FUN and connection amongst our intimate little community for the retreat.

 Every yoga class will be suitable for all levels: beginner to experienced.